-Employees shall serve a one year probationary period from the date of appointment to a specific classification.
-An employee shall have his/her individual probationary period extended commensurately by each hour an employee is on authorized leave for more than ten (10) consecutive work days.
-Leaves include, but are not limited to, vacation, sick leave, compensatory time off, and leaves without pay, including leaves granted under the Family Medical Leave Act, California Family Rights Act, Pregnancy Disability Leave, Americans with Disabilities Act, and Workers' Compensation Law.
+Disability Leave, Americans with Disabilities Act, and Workers' Compensation Law.
 Employees who request and receive a temporary modified duty assignment due to medical conditions such that they are not performing the essential job functions of their position shall have their probationary period extended for each hour of such modified duty assignment.
-Nothing herein is intended to prevent the Appointing Authority from extending a probationary period one time for a period not to exceed six months to ensure that an employee has demonstrated all of the necessary skills and traits to successfully pass probation for the job classification.
+Nothing herein is intended to prevent the Appointing Authority from extending a probationary period one (1) time for a period not to exceed six (6) months to ensure that an employee has demonstrated all of the necessary skills and traits to successfully pass probation for the job classification.

 ARTICLE 15.
-LAYOFF AND DEMOTION PROCEDURES UPON REDUCTION IN FORCE avenues of appeal beyond those contained in this Article.
+LAYOFF AND DEMOTION PROCEDURES UPON REDUCTION IN FORCE

 The following Layoff and Demotion Procedures upon Reduction in Force policy is hereby included as a part of this MOU.
-Such inclusion, however, shall not provide
+Such inclusion, however, shall not provide avenues of appeal beyond those contained in this Article.